kurtjd/jaxe/README.md

 It should also be noted that JACE stores its fonts in memory starting at address **0x0000** followed immediately by large fonts and finally  immediately by the stack.
 Therefore the stack pointer initially points to address **0x00F0**.

 ## TODO
-* Add XO-CHIP Support
+* Add XO-CHIP support
-* Improve Sound
+* Improve sound
-* Improve Windows Support (command-line arguments and sound issue)
+* Improve Windows support (command-line arguments and sound issue)
-* Improve Build Procedures
+* Improve build procedures
+* Add more color themes

 ## Requirements
 * SDL2